 Not only does it create an emotional bond with your workers, but it also helps to put a human face on your brand.

-When you show photos or videos of your employees, it builds trust, improves recognition, and makes your brand more authentic.
+Showing photos or videos of your employees builds trust, improves recognition, and makes your brand more authentic.

-Here are several ways on how to recognize your employees on LinkedIn:
+Here are several ways to recognize your employees on LinkedIn:

 - Introduce your team